7 Elevator Pitch Examples that Will Get Tech Buyers’ Attention

 You might not be aware of it, but you might have been given several elevator pitches in your life — from interviews and proposals to investor meetings and business opportunities.

-An elevator pitch may vary in length, but the most ideal is around 30 seconds.
-That’s because our attention span only lasts around eight seconds.
+While elevator pitches may vary in length, the ideal time is around 30 seconds.
+Why?
+That’s because our attention span only lasts around 8 (eight) seconds.
 However, this guideline is not set in stone.
 You can make it longer, depending on the industry you’re in and what you are pitching.
 The most important thing is it should contain the most important points you want to say.

 Another factor that contributes to a successful elevator speech is the person you’re delivering it to.
 As a rule of thumb, you should go for the best point of contact.
 Those who are interested in or related to what you are offering.
 By doing so, you’ll have a better chance of winning them over to your side.